devleaks/cockpitdecks-docs/docs/Resources/Observables.md

 ToLiss aircrafts simulate Airbus which have the concept of [flight phase](https://www.aviationhunt.com/airbus-a320-flight-phases/).

 We devised an Observable to trigger a situation save on flight phase change.
 This allows to restart a flight right at the flight phase change.

+# Complex Observables

+A few packages come with special, coded Observables to serve very particular purpose.
+In most case, triggers or value changes are impossible to map with simple formula operation and require further coding.

+Complex Obervables are automatically loaded on startup and are accessible through the rendez-vous internal variable.

+## Weather Station

+The Weather Station observable determine the ICAO code of the weather station that is the closest to the aircraft.

+The Observable receives the aircrat latitude and longitude and determine the closest weather station.
+The ICAO code is written in an internal variable `weather-station`.

+The Observable is available in the X-Plane package as it requires the aircraft location.

+## Daytime

+The Daytime obsrvable receives the simulated date, time, and position of the aircraft and determine whether it is day or night time.
+Day is assumed between sunrise and sunset as computed for the location and time of year. `Daytime` or `nighttime` keyword is written in an internal variable `daytime`.

+The internal variable can be used to declare another Observable that, for instance, changes the theme of the deck interfaces from light to day or vice-versa.

+The Observable is available in the X-Plane package as it requires the aircraft location and the currently simulated date and time.